 I asked Jamie Goode* on twitter: if you have a wine that has a bad environmental track record, tastes GREAT, would you recommend it?

 “Good wines tend to be made by good viticulture”.

 This avoids the question.
 But at least it’s a fundamental point we agree on.
 (And the reverse, what if a wine doesn’t taste good but has good viticulture?
 That could be the summation of many natural wines.
 Yet, the opposite seems to be a hazier area).

 There is a huge interest in how companies produce and their impact on the planet.
 In 2000, Naomi Klein published No Logo opening up a Pandora’s box of big brand bullying.
 For the wine industry, an industry that is so aligned and in touch with the weather, climate and environment, this seems to matter more.
 Wine is the connection between culture and nature.

-Maybe that’s all we can expect from our wine critics.
+Maybe we can’t expect more from our wine critics.
 They have a wine in front of them and they decide if it’s good.
 The whole system of wine judging seems to support this idea: wine is divorced from its place and judges by the hundreds in lab style conditions.
 But it is naive to think that this is the whole story.
 Especially when journalists are constantly talking about companies that are too big, wines that are natural with dubious tastes, and critical on certain points that are arcane to the most average reader.
-Also, as there is a well-developed PR industry to cater to wine journalists every whim.
-Why the sudden support of Gallo?
+Also, as there is a well-developed PR industry to cater to wine journalists.

 Maybe we expect too much from wine writers.
 We want them to be advocates of the best.
-But they are just trying to earn a buck like anyone else.
+But they are just trying to do their job like anyone else.